Your todo list:

 Feb 3, 2013

-I did this route in 1994.
+I did this route in 1994 with a massive group of hecklers questioning my manhood.
 At the time the bolting situation in the park was sketchy, and I worked at the park and was sort of in charge of enforcing climbing regs, so I never reported it.
 Duh.
 It's a great splitter.
 Might be more like 12c or 12d, but I could never rate that stuff.
 Very finger size dependent.
 If you've got Jimmy Deans it'll feel easier.
 Needs more ascents for a real consensus.
 We would leave a TR on the thing for weeks at a time and go run laps on it after work.
 I thought I put in three bolts, not two?
-Rawl 5-peice with Metolius SS hangers?
+Rawl 5-piece with Metolius SS hangers?